meatnordrink/uplift-blog/_posts/2019-06-26-Depression-App.md

   - **Complete CBT course**: Modeled off the highest-quality science of work works for fighting depression.
 Example: [UpLift]
   - **Chatbots**: Have a conversation with a bot that can also guide you through techniques or meditations.
 Examples: [Wysa] and [Youper]
   - **E-therapy/text therapy**: Connect with a licensed therapist and communicate primarily via text, with some phone or video time.
 Examples: [BetterHelp] and [Talkspace].
   - **Mindfulness apps**: Focus your attention while acknowledging and accepting negative thoughts and emotions.
-Examples: [Headspace] and [Pacifica]
+Examples: [Headspace] and [Sanvello]
   - **Mood trackers/thought diaries**: Track your moods to better notice patterns in your ups and downs.
 Examples: [Moodnotes] and [MoodTools]
   - **Peer support**: Connect with others working toward improving their mental health.
 Example: [Elevatr] and [Big White Wall]<sup>ix</sup>
   - **Suicide prevention**: Make a plan to stay safe and define who you can reach out to when you’re having thoughts of suicide.
 Example: [MY3]